Satstef/SingSong/README.md

 ## 1. General description
 This is a **web running** application used to store your favourites songs and listen to them.
-The programming part is about:
+Some Backend programming work(Python):
 - register an account and login safely;
 - sending email with confirmation token;
-- creating user profile page, upload files and create interactions between user and the machine (user can insert data, update them, listen to music);
-- store all datas in sqlite3 Database;
+- store datas in sqlite3 Database;
 - creating users personal folder to store uploaded files;

+Some Frontend programming work:
+- creating forms;
+- creating user profile pages;
+- Making user interact with the app (insert song information, update them, listen to music);
 If you may find this code helpful for your works, I will be glad to give more information about.